dyskurs/pravapis.org/articles/art_wilno_university.md

 <hr />

 <strong>English summary:</strong> Vilnius Pedagogical University is inviting new students to study for a degree in <strong>Belarusian philology</strong> with the possiblity to have a second major in Russian philology, Polish philology, journalism, culturology, geopolitics, antiques marketing.
-You will study "by correspondence" and will have to pay for your education.
+You will study «by correspondence» and will have to pay for your education.
 During your studies you will receive multiple-entry Lithuanian visa and will get an opportunity for internship in Lithuanian Radio and TV, will visit the rich archives and libraries of Vilnius.
 Currently around 100 students are studying toward the degree in Belarusian philology (from Lithuania, Belarus, Great Britain and Spain).
 The deadline for documents' submission is 15.09.2002.
 You should send your high school transcript (or a university transcript), 4 photos (3x4cm), resume, and the official request to enroll addressed to the dean.
 The letter should be sent to the following address:<br />
 <br />
   Baltarusiu filologijos katedra<br />
   Vilniaus pedagoginis universitetas<br />